Gonzales City Council struggles to agree on budget for the 2026-2027 fiscal year

 GONZALES — The Gonzales City Council has yet to come to an agreement on a budget for the 2026-2027 fiscal year.

-Members rejected Councilman Terry Turner's motion to decrease administrative salaries by $200,000 in a three to two vote.
+Members rejected Councilman Tyler Turner's motion to decrease administrative salaries by $200,000 in a three to two vote.

 Next year's budget must be approved by May 31.
 The next meeting will be held on May 11.